 |10.||Test the Login with the user name and password in the mobile application.||Administrator (admin2015) – for Safari and Opera in Android Mobiles, iPhones and Tablets.|

-Improving Test Case Efficiency is not a simple defined term, but it’s an exercise and can be achieved through a matured process and regular practice.
-The testing team should not be tired of getting involved in improvement of such tasks as it is the best tool for greater achievements in quality world, which is proven in many of the testing organizations worldwide on mission critical projects and complex applications.
+Improving Test Case Efficiency is not a simply defined term, but it’s an exercise and can be achieved through a matured process and regular practice.
+The testing team should not be tired of getting involved in the improvement of such tasks as it is the best tool for greater achievements in the quality world, which is proven in many of the testing organizations worldwide on mission-critical projects and complex applications.

 Do you have any suggestions/methods for improving test case efficiency?
 Let us know.